We have 48, 49% of Americans on food stamps, or is it 49 million on food stamps?

 Democrats will try to turn the table, set up Republicans as obstacles to reform, hoping to inoculate themselves prospectively for mayhem at the polls next November.

-It's gonna be fascinating to watch this, because the very people who voted for this, the very people who gave this garbage to us are the first ones in line to be really hurt by it electorally and politically, and it's gonna be fascinating to see how they try to massage this into getting rid of it without getting rid of it, making you think they're going to, but not doing it.
+And it's going to be fascinating to see how they try to massage this into getting rid of it without getting rid of it, making you think they're going to, but not doing it.

 That'll be the trick.

-By the way, Jay Carney, the White House spokesman this afternoon in the press briefing.
+By the way, Jay Carney, the White House spokesman this afternoon in a press briefing, do you know that he agrees with Clinton?

-And and Obama agrees with Clinton says that Obama ought to be honest and and and tell the truth.
+Clinton says that Obama ought to be honest and tell the truth.

 And here's Jay Carney was asked about it by Julie Pace of the AP.

-He said Obama should honor his commitment to people who have lost their health insurance.
+He said Obama should honor his commitment to people who've lost their health insurance.

 What about that, Jay?

-As you saw the president say in an interview with MBC last week, the answer is yes.
+As you saw the president say in an interview with NBC last week, the answer is yes.

 Obama agrees with Clinton.

-I think that guy who made that promise I'll keep it.
+I think that guy who made that promise will keep it.

 This is unreal.

-That that guy Obama ought to keep his promise.
+Obama agrees with Clinton that that guy, Obama, ought to keep his promise.

 But you've got to hear this again.